Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 They also deserve support.

-When this begins to shift, you may still care deeply about other people.
+When this begins to shift, you may still care deeply about other people — still thoughtful, still kind, still someone who shows up for the people around you.

 But your kindness no longer has to come at the cost of your own body, energy, honesty, or needs.